manus-aiattack/dlnk-platform-complete/REFACTOR_ANALYSIS.md

 **For each file:**
 1. If only in root → Keep
-2. If only in dlnk_FINAL → Copy to root
+2. If only in connext_FINAL → Copy to root
 3. If in both:
    - Compare file size and modification date
    - Compare features and functionality